History | Pitti Palace

 Passed in 1860 to the Crown of Italy and inhabited in the years when Florence was the capital of Italy (1865-1871) by Victor Emmanuel II, Pitti Palace was donated in 1919 by Victor Emmanuel III to the Italian State, together with the square and the Boboli Gardens.

-Today the Palace houses the Treasury of the Grand Dukes, the Palatine Gallery, the Gallery of Modern Art and the Museum of Costume and Fashion.
+Today the Palace houses the Treasury of the Grand Dukes, the Palatine Gallery and Royal and Imperial Apartments, the Gallery of Modern Art and the Museum of Costume and Fashion.